- Soil Association

 Download the Document

-- For each consignment you import, a GB PDF CoI will need to be completed by the exporter, endorsed by their certifier and be available to the Port Health or Border Control Post on arrival of the consignment.
+- For each consignment you import, a GB PDF COI will need to be completed by the exporter, endorsed by their certifier and be available to the Port Health or Border Control Post on arrival of the consignment.
 COI’s don’t need to travel with the consignment, but do need to be with the PHA/BCP ready for when the consignment arrives.
-If a signed digital copy is sent to PHA/BCP this will be accepted, but an original copy must be received by PHA/BCP within 10 days of clearance.
-The new GB CoI and explanatory notes are available to download below.
+The GB COI and DEFRA's explanatory notes are available to download below.

-COI's are not needed for good movements into from the EU into Northern Ireland, but operators must use the EU TRACESNT system for imports from all non-EU countries (and hold organic certification as importers).
-Provided businesses are registered Authorised Traders (STAMNI) COIs will not be required for goods exported from GB to Northern Ireland until October 1st 2021 at the earliest.
+COIs are not needed for good movements into from the EU into Northern Ireland, but operators must use the EU TRACESNT system for imports from all non-EU countries (and hold organic certification as importers).
+Provided businesses are registered Authorised Traders (STAMNI) COIs will not be required for goods exported from GB to Northern Ireland.

 -